Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 During transitioning, increased detox or to boost a raw diet, there are additional helpful supplements:

-• Powdered exotic fruits like Camu Camu and wild exotic fruits for more micronutrients
+• Powdered exotic fruits like camu camu and other wild exotic fruits for more micronutrients

 • Maca Root for micronutrients and hormonal support